Kanchenjunga Circuit Trek is one of the most famous treks in Nepal. Every year thousands of trekkers hike to Kanchenjunga Circuit Trek.

 - Waterproof jacket

-It will be a huge mistake if you don’t have waterproof jacket for backup.
+It will be a huge mistake if you don’t have best backpacking rain jackets for backup.
 Not only does it protect you from the cold breeze, but the irregularity of weather during October and November can hamper your entire journey.